 Day 1 – Early Morning Flight to San Francisco

-We were flying on a non-stop flight to Vancouver from San Francisco, leaving at 7:00am.
+We were flying on a non-stop flight to San Francisco from Edmonton, leaving at 7:00am.
 Air Canada had re-started this non-stop flight only a couple of days before we left.
 We had purchased business class tickets as it was only about $700CAD each when we booked it.
 I had previously reviewed this same flight to San Francisco in 2018, but since this was a morning flight this time, I’ll comment on the breakfast service.

 We arrived at the airport at 5:30am.
 We stopped by the Air Canada concierge office to say hi to Colleen.
 She confirmed our documents and negative COVID test results and gave us a bag of ketchup chips to pass along to Yuki – the concierge in San Francisco (who loves ketchup chips).